Skip to content

 There is no right or wrong leadership style.
 Every leader has their own unique voice and their own individual approach to people and projects.
 However, it is important to realize that different styles may work best at different times, and to achieve different purposes.

 While being genuine is an essential part of leadership, you must learn to adapt your leadership style as the business environment, team members and goals change around you.
-Any leader, even a highly collaborative one, uses a range of different styles at different times – even, perhaps, in the course of a single day.
+Any leader, even a highly collaborative one, uses a range of different types of leadership in business at different times – even, perhaps, in the course of a single day.

-The different leadership styles fall into five basic categories:
+The different styles of leadership in business fall into five basic categories:

 Authoritative leadership